Freedom Day

 • National Freedom Day doesn't just stand alone in its awesomeness; it's also the unofficial starter pistol for Black History Month.
 Think of it as the pre-party that sets the tone for a month-long celebration of achievements, culture, and the ongoing fight for civil rights.

-Were born 1 February
+Were born on 1 February

 American professional wrestler